105D Hill Hall, CB# 3320

 MUSC 145 Introduction to Jazz (3)

 A survey of jazz music from its origins to the present.
 The course builds skills in critical listening and blends discussion of musical materials and historical and cultural contexts.
-IN-PERSON AND REMOTE LEARNERS.
+(Morning) (IR)

 MUSC 296 Independent Studies (1-3)